 Not everyone will sign up to the way forward and there will be doubters.
 Strong leadership is required to ensure they are converted (ideally), marginalised or removed.
 New operational and marketing skills may be required or it may be necessary to hire those with some existing expertise in the new market.

 Overcoming Entrenched Relationships

 Any new market will have entrenched competition.
 Often they will have many years’ experience of the market, a presence and existing relationships with the key decision-makers.
 Any competitor with high levels of customer service, reasonable pricing and a progressive attitude to new products and solutions will be difficult to dislodge.
 All that can be done is to nibble away at their second-tier accounts while building awareness in their key accounts.

 There is no doubt penetrating existing markets is tough (and potentially expensive).
 It is important to pick a fight carefully.
 Perhaps the greatest opportunity exists if an entrenched competitor is complacent or in a weak position.

 A poor financial position, mismanagement or loss of key people can all offer an opportunity.
 If a solid strategy is in place to deliver the highest levels of service at competitive pricing then a market presence can be established.

-To overcome existing relationships it is often best to attack new markets where the business already has some presence in the key customers.
+To overcome existing relationships it is often best to attack new B2B markets where the business already has some presence in the key customers.
 If this is not possible then finding a suitable partner with existing access to key decision-makers can be the key to success.

-Entering a new B2B market is always a challenge but assuming the potential is properly researched, a strong plan is in place and the business has its key people on-board there will always be potential opportunities in market segments where entrenched competitors drop the ball.
+Entry into a new B2B market is always a challenge but assuming the potential is properly researched, a strong plan is in place and the business has its key people on-board there will always be potential opportunities in market segments where entrenched competitors drop the ball.